-The Compensation Committee did not hold any meetings during the year ended December 31, 2021.
+The Compensation Committee held four (4) meetings during the year ended December 31, 2022.
 A copy of the Compensation Committee's charter is posted on our website at www.composecure.com.

 Nominating and Corporate Governance Committee

 Our Nominating and Corporate Governance Committee consists of Mr. Hollin, Ms. Howe and Ms. Thompson, with Mr. Hollin serving as chair of the Nominating and Corporate Governance Committee.
 Our Board has determined that all members of the Nominating and Corporate Governance Committee are independent directors as defined by the applicable Nasdaq listing standards.